Get in touch if you have any questions

 Therefore, the blueprint for all the world’s financial regulatory frameworks must be cognisant of that fact.
 There need to be sufficient counterweights to the influence of industry lobbying that leads to regulatory capture and conflicts of interest.

 Many of our members are individuals who have suffered due to regulatory failure by the Financial Conduct Authority.
 Many of our events have been about topics that relate to the Financial Conduct Authority.
 The shortcomings of the Financial Conduct Authority come up time after time in conversations.
-Uniquely, our knowledge of the Financial Conduct Authority has been enhanced even further through our role as the Secretariat to the APPG on Personal Banking and Fairer Financial Services, which has been carrying out an extensive Call for Evidence about the Financial Conduct Authority.
+Uniquely, our knowledge of the Financial Conduct Authority has been enhanced even further through our role as the Secretariat to the APPG on Investment Fraud and Fairer Financial Services, which has been carrying out an extensive Call for Evidence about the Financial Conduct Authority.
 The Call for Evidence has received over 150 testimonies from a wide range of stakeholders.
 Just looking at this evidence alone, we think that any reasonable and objectively-minded person would come to the conclusion that there is something seriously wrong with the Financial Conduct Authority.

 If anybody reads and watches the evidence that is in the public domain here and comes to any conclusion other than there being something seriously wrong with the Financial Conduct Authority, we would love to talk to you and understand your perspective – please do get in touch because we really do welcome the idea of being challenged on what the evidence shows.